Free Market Capitalism is Immoral

 In biology the major consequence of the Second Law is that organisms get old and decrepit and eventually die, owing to accumulating wear and tear and metabolic toxins.
 But in the economics of ecology most everything gets recycled, so there is very little waste other than the heat that must (according to the Second Law) be dissipated.

 Obviously that is not true for human economies that developed after the Industrial Revolution.
 For one thing they do not run on a limitless source of free energy, but rather on highly concentrated energy stored in deposits within the earth.
-Those deposits are being withdrawn far more quickly than they can ever be replaced.
-And while much of the potential energy stored in them is converted to the kinetic energy of commerce, much of it is dissipated, not only as heat, but also as unusable (and often toxic) chemical waste.
+Those deposits are being withdrawn far more quickly than they were made and can ever be replaced.
+And while much of the potential energy stored in them is converted to the kinetic energy of commerce, much of it is dissipated, not only as heat, but also as entropic (unusable and/or toxic) waste.
 All the while the machine infrastructure undergoes continuous frictional degradation, requiring repair and replacement fueled by the same high grade energy deposits.
 We are burning it as fast as we possibly can, and as a direct result the human population has exploded, leaving in its wake a considerable accumulation of toxic waste.
 Why is that?
 Why don’t we exert more self control?
 Why have we gotten ourselves into the fix we are in?

 Our predicament is a consequence of free market capitalism